franke-hub/SDL/COMMIT.md

 This file is free content, distributed under the MIT license.
 (See the accompanying file LICENSE.MIT or the original contained within https://opensource.org/licenses/MIT)

+#### 05/25/2023 maint commit
+This is a synchronization commit with debugging hooks left in the code.
+Most of these hooks need to be removed before a trunk commit.

+Issue #2 has been corrected, but dispatch::Task::~Task still has issues.
+The FC_UNDEF wait request doesn't complete, so the destructor doesn't complete and the Client and Server destructors don't complete.
+(Client and Server objects contain dispatch::Task objects.)

+Isolating the the problem to the dispatch::Task destructor proved exceedingly difficult and compounded by the FC_UNDEF wait request (lack of) completion issue.
+Minor ancillary code base modifications were made while waiting for some flash of inspiration for ways to debug the problem.

+This commit synchronizes the local and remote maint branch.
+This makes it easier to focus on the FC_UNDEF processing issue.

+#### 05/19/2023 maint commit
+Distribution test: Moved prerequisite build programs to ~/src/cpp/sys/.

 #### 02/01/2023 trunk commit
 Branch trunk merged with maint.